 On a story level, Death Race 2 adds little the original was so forgettable that it is hard to say if there was any fans out there who were burning to have their questions answered about how the Death Race came about or who Frankenstein was.
 Even then, Death Race 2 only answers these in the most routine and schematic way.
 After getting to the set-up of the Death Race, it then copies the first film in almost all of its moves.
 At this point, the action movie style that Roel Reiné demonstrated in the earlier scenes gets lost amidst generic car chase sequences.
 The climactic requirement that hero Luke Goss not triumph but instead be burned alive in a car crash and then resurrected as a monosyllabic, metal-masked monster is the reversal of all expectations that action movie heroism draws on.
 The film does try to compensate with an upbeat tone where the various villains of the show (Lauren Cohan, Sean Bean, the traitor among the pit crew) are despatched in a series of contrived circumstances.

 Death Race 3: Inferno (2012) was a further sequel, also from director Roel Reiné and featuring Luke Goss, Danny Trejo and many of the cast from this film, followed by Death Race 4: Beyond Anarchy (2018).
-Roger Corman subsequently went on to conduct his own remake of the original with Death Race 2050 (2017) independent of this series.
+Roger Corman subsequently went on to conduct his own remake of the original with Death Race 2050 (2017) independent of these films.

 Roel Reiné began making films with an action bent in the Netherlands and entered genre material with his third effort Drifter (2008), going onto the other genre likes of Deadwater (2008), The Lost Tribe (2010), The Scorpion King 3: Battle for Redemption (2012), Dead in Tombstone (2013), The Condemned 2 (2015), The Man with the Iron Fists 2 (2015), Hard Target 2 (2016) and Dead Again in Tombstone (2017).
 He has also produced the low-budget horror films Blackwater Valley Exorcism (2006), Brutal (2007), Bear (2010) and Wolf Town (2010).